Outdoor Adventures in Maryland

 Ellicott City, MD 21043

 22 Pick Your Own Fruits And Vegetables at Maryland Farms

 Maryland food is more than just blue crabs and Old Bay.
 Stock up on vegetables from one of the many pick-your-own farms in the state and eat healthier while supporting a local farmer.
 MarylandsBest.net has a listing of the farms near you and the crops that are in season.

 There’s something about fall that inspires farmers to carve intricate patterns in their crops and invite strangers to wander around.
-Winterbrook Farms in Thurmont is the state’s largest corn maze—five of them, actually—and after you find your way out, you can take a turn at the new apple-shooting air cannons.
+Winterbrook Farms in Thurmont is the state’s largest corn maze—with two dozen checkpoints, no less—and after you find your way out, you can take a turn at the new apple-shooting air cannons.
 Winterbrook Farms has been the Lawyer Family Farm since 1922, and adds new activities for visitors all the time.

 24 Visit a Deserted Island